Medicare Part F: What Is It? What Does It Cover? What Does It Cost?

 - Where you live.

 - Whether or not you smoke.

 Yes, insurance companies usually charge men more than women for these policies.
 They also charge tobacco users more than people who don’t use tobacco products.
 And they charge people in certain areas of the U.S. more than they charge people in other areas.

-Some insurers even base what they charge for a Plan F policy on how long someone’s been enrolled in Medicare Part B.
+Some insurers even base what they charge for a Plan F policy on how long someone has been enrolled in Medicare Part B.

-To figure out how much--or how little--you may have to pay for Plan F coverage, contact a number of insurance companies that sell the policies in your ZIP code.
-(Thankfully, you can use medicare.gov to find a Medigap policy in your area.)
+To figure out how much you may have to pay for Plan F coverage, contact a number of insurance companies that sell the policies in your ZIP code.
 Compare the prices they quote you and then make your decision based on that.

 How can I lower the costs associated with my Medicare Part F plan?